UniSage: A Unified and Post-Analysis-Aware Sampling for Microservices

-To overcome these limitations, we advocate for a \textit{post-analysis sampling strategy}~(Figure~\ref{fig:paradigm}~(right)) that reverses the conventional sample-before-analysis paradigm.
-Instead of discarding data blindly or heuristically at the outset, this strategy first applies lightweight anomaly detection on the complete data stream and, when anomalies are indicated, performs root cause analysis (RCA).
-Only after this preliminary diagnostic step does the system selectively preserve a minimal yet highly informative subset of traces and logs for long-term storage or detailed inspection.
-As shown in Figure~\ref{fig:paradigm}, this design brings several advantages: it takes anomaly relevance into consideration, leverages the full observability stream to improve diagnostic accuracy, and grounds sampling decisions in explicit analysis results, thereby offering interpretability and transparency.
+To overcome these limitations, we advocate for a \textit{post-analysis-aware sampling paradigm}~(Figure~\ref{fig:paradigm}~(right)) that reverses the conventional workflow.
+Instead of discarding data blindly or heuristically at the outset, this strategy first applies lightweight anomaly detection on the complete data stream and, when anomalies are indicated, triggers root cause analysis (RCA).
+Only after this preliminary diagnostic step does the system selectively preserve a minimal yet highly informative subset of traces and logs.
+As shown in Figure~\ref{fig:paradigm}, this design brings several advantages: it prioritizes anomaly relevance, leverages the full observability stream for accuracy, and grounds sampling decisions in explicit analysis results, thereby retaining valuable data.